Cuyahoga River: Environmental cleanup

 The Cuyahoga River, at times during the 20th century, was one of the most polluted rivers in the United States.
 The reach from Akron to Cleveland was devoid of fish.
 A 1968 Kent State University symposium described one section of the river:

 At least 13 fires have been reported on the Cuyahoga River, the first occurring in 1868.
 The largest river fire, in 1952, caused over $1 million in damage to boats, a bridge, and a riverfront office building.

 Things began to change in the late 1960s, when new mayor Carl Stokes and his utilities director rallied voters to approve a $100 million bond to rehabilitate Cleveland's rivers.
 Then, the mayor seized the opportunity of a June 22, 1969 river fire triggered by a spark from a passing rail car igniting an oil slick to bring reporters to the river to raise attention to the issue.
 The 1969 fire caused approximately $50,000 in damage, mostly to an adjacent railroad bridge, but despite Mayor Stokes' efforts, very little attention was initially given to the incident, and it was not considered a major news story in the Cleveland media.
+Furthermore, what little was initially written about the incident did not emphasize the fire itself, but rather the damage to the railroad bridge.

 However, the incident did soon garner the attention of Time magazine, which used a dramatic photo of the even larger 1952 blaze in an article on the pollution of America's waterways.
 The article described the Cuyahoga as the river that "oozes rather than flows" and in which a person "does not drown but decays" and listed other badly-polluted rivers across the nation.
-(No pictures of the 1969 fire are known to exist, as local media did not arrive on the scene until after the fire was under control).
-The article launched Time's new "Environment" section, and gained wide readership not only on its own merit, but because the same issue featured coverage of astronauts Neil Armstrong and Buzz Aldrin landing on the moon the previous week in the Apollo 11 mission, and had Senator Ted Kennedy on the cover for a story on the Chappaquiddick incident in which Kennedy's automobile passenger, Mary Jo Kopechne, had drowned.
+(No pictures of the 1969 fire are known to exist, as local media did not arrive on the scene until after the fire was under control.)
+The article launched Time's new "Environment" section, and gained wide readership not only on its own merit, but because the same issue featured coverage of astronauts Neil Armstrong and Buzz Aldrin landing on the Moon the previous week in the Apollo 11 mission, and had Senator Ted Kennedy on the cover for a story on the Chappaquiddick incident in which Kennedy's automobile passenger, Mary Jo Kopechne, had drowned.